tradingstrategy-ai/docs/source/glossary.rst

         - :term:`Decentralised finance`

+    Traditional finance

+        In :term:`decentralised finance`, traditional finance or TradFi, refers to the old financial system.

+        TradFi consists of regulated securities markets, banks, commodities and FX markets.
+        TradFi markets are considered to be inefficient compared to :term:`decentralised finance`, due to excessive amount of middlemen, :term:`custodials <custodial>` and  lack of automation.

+        See also

+        - :term:`Decentralised finance`

+        - :term:`Decentralised exchange`

+        - :term:`Lending protocol`

+        - :term:`On-chain`

     Private strategy

         A trading strategy where the source code of the strategy is not disclosed to the public.
 Private strategies can still be :term:`non-custodial` and enjoy the benefits of Trading Strategy protocol trade execution and fee distribution.

     Risk-free rate

         The expected return for the money that is considered (almost) risk-free.

-On the traditional markets, this is the treasury note or government bond yield (although you still have some risks like the sovereignty risk).
-In DeFi this is considered an US dollar lending pool rate, like one you would get from Aave :term:`USDC` pool.
+        In traditional finance, the risk-free rate is considered to be treasury note or government bond yield, although you still have some risks like the sovereignty risk.

+        In :term:`decentralised finance`, a risk-free rate is considered to be an US dollar :term:`lending pool` rate, like one you would get from Aave :term:`USDC` pool.

         See also